Custom eLearning Solutions

 Example:

-New production assistants follow an onboarding path that automatically assigns lessons on radio etiquette, lock‑up procedures, and walkie‑talkie channels.
+Get employees productive faster and focus their time on the work that matters most to audience satisfaction, production efficiency, and brand consistency.
 They also watch set walk‑through videos tailored to the stage and complete a sign‑off check.
 Progress through the path is based on the individual's role on the call sheet and department.

 Performance Support Chatbots